Learnability Window in Gated Recurrent Neural Networks: Empirical validation

 \section{Empirical validation}

-The purpose of this section is not to compare architectures in terms of predictive performance, but to empirically probe how envelope decay, noise statistics, and gating structure interact to determine finite-horizon learnability.
-Here, learnability refers to the statistical detectability of gradient signal across lags, which is a necessary but not sufficient condition for successful task performance: if signal is not statistically detectable, no consistent learning of long-range dependencies can occur, but detectability alone does not guarantee high predictive accuracy.
+The purpose of this section is not to compare architectures in terms of predictive performance, but to empirically probe the mechanisms identified by the theory: how envelope decay, noise statistics, gating structure, and optimizer adaptation jointly determine finite-horizon learnability.

+Here, learnability refers to the statistical detectability of lagged gradient contributions during training.
+Detectability is a necessary (though not sufficient) condition for successful learning of long-range dependencies: if the gradient signal originating from a past state is not statistically distinguishable from noise, consistent information propagation cannot occur even when gradients remain numerically stable.

-In particular, we aim to: (i) verify the monotone decay and scaling properties of the envelope $f(\ell)$ predicted by the analysis; (ii) quantify how the resulting empirical learnability windows $\widehat{\mathcal H}_N$ depend on gating structure and sample size; and (iii) examine how the neuronwise time-scale spectra $\{\tau_q\}_q$ and the estimated gradient-noise statistics jointly correlate with the observed learnability regimes.
+Consequently, the experiments are designed to test the structural predictions of the theory.
+In particular, we aim to: (i) measure the empirical decay profiles of the envelope $f(\ell)$ and assess how they align with the canonical decay regimes considered by the theory; (ii) quantify how the resulting empirical learnability windows $\widehat{\mathcal H}_N$ vary with gating structure, optimizer dynamics, and sample size, and examine whether their scaling behavior is consistent with the regime implied by the observed envelope decay; and (iii) investigate how the neuronwise time-scale spectra $\{\tau_q\}_q$ and the estimated matched statistic fluctuations jointly relate to the empirically realized learnability regimes.